whatsupmailbox/whatsupmailbox.github.io/_posts/2016-10-31-Urban-Dapper-Club-Subscription-September-2016-Review-Coupon.md

 OMG, this men's body wash has a really sexy scent that I'm immediately attracted to as a female, no wonder they call this scent Sex Panther!
 I put this baby in our bathroom right away for my husband to use!
 And I may or may not have taken all the other body washes away too so that there's no other option for him to use ;)

-In case you want to check them out, they sell their products through [their Etsy Shop](https://www.etsy.com/shop/ashandemberstudios?ref=l2-shop-info-avatar){:target="_blank"}.
+In case you want to check them out, their products are sold through [their Etsy Shop](https://www.etsy.com/shop/ashandemberstudios?ref=l2-shop-info-avatar){:target="_blank"}.
 It's all-natural and is also Paraben-Free, Alcohol-Free, Cruelty-Free, Mineral Oil-Free and Hypoallergenic.

 Such a great product, I've already added this shop to my favorites and will be adding their soy candle with this sexy scent to my collection soon!